Bishop Francis Award

 As Bishop Francis gave so much of himself to the Church, society and Catholic Volunteer Network, the individuals and organizations that are honored in his name will likewise have made great strides in bettering the world around them.

-Now accepting nominations for the 2017 Bishop Francis Award - honoring a former volunteer in the Saint Louis area!
+Now accepting nominations for the 2018 Bishop Francis Award - honoring a former volunteer in the Baltimore area!

 Who is eligible?

 - Successfully completed at least one term of service with a CVN member program.

 - Demonstrated a sustained effort to share about the impact of his/her volunteer experience and increase awareness of faith-based service.

 - An ongoing commitment to community service, advocacy, and/or ministry to the greater Baltimore area.

 - A continued dedication to the four tenets of community, spiritual growth, social justice and simple living.

 How can I nominate someone for this award?

 2017 Honoree: Christine Dragonette